Siebel CRM Licensing

 How to Mitigate This Risk:

-• Regular User Reviews: Conduct regular audits to identify and deactivate users without access.
+• Regular User Reviews: Conduct regular audits to identify and deactivate users who no longer have access.

 • Automated Deactivation: Use tools that integrate with HR systems to automatically revoke access when an employee leaves.

-• Quarterly Licensing Audits: Regularly compare active users with your licensed count to identify discrepancies early.
+• Quarterly Licensing Audits: Regularly compare the number of active users with your licensed count to identify discrepancies early.

 2. Access to Unlicensed Modules